Chemmani mass graves

-Chemmani mass graves refers to the mass graves in Chemmani in northern Sri Lanka.
-They first received attention following the allegation of their existence by a Sri Lankan soldier, Somaratne Rajapakse, in 1998 who was on trial for the rape and murder of Tamil schoolgirl Krishanthi Kumaraswamy.
-He claimed that hundreds of people who disappeared from the Jaffna peninsula after it was retaken by the government forces from the LTTE rebels in 1995 and 1996 were killed and buried in mass graves near the village of Chemmani.
+Chemmani mass graves are several mass graves discovered in Chemmani in northern Sri Lanka.
+They first received attention following the claim of their existence by a Sri Lankan soldier, Somaratne Rajapakse, in 1998 who was on trial for the rape and murder of Tamil schoolgirl Krishanthi Kumaraswamy.
+He claimed that hundreds of people who disappeared from the Jaffna peninsula after it was retaken by the government forces from the LTTE rebels in 1995 and 1996 were killed by the army and buried in mass graves near the village of Chemmani.
 He further claimed he knew where 300 to 400 bodies were buried.

 Internationally observed excavations in 1999 found 15 bodies, two of which were identified as men who had disappeared in 1996.
-The findings led to charges against seven military personnel.
-Seven years later, the investigation remained open, but no further bodies have been found at Chemanni.

-In June 2025, excavation work at the Chemmani-Sindubathi burial site in Jaffna's Nallur division has led to the recovery of human remains believed to belong to an infant under the age of one, fuelling calls for international oversight into excavating mass graves on the island.
-Court-ordered excavation efforts uncovered 19 human skeletons including those of 3 babies from the burial grounds.
-Subsequent excavations led to the discovery of more than 166 skeletons (including children) in total by August 29.
+The findings led to the arrest of four army officers who were released on bail in 2000 and were later promoted.
+The case came to an end in 2006 after the Attorney General refused to take action.
+In June 2025, Chemmani regained attention after a new set of mass graves were identified in the area, fuelling calls for international oversight into excavating mass graves on the island.
+A court-ordered excavation led by a senior archeologist recovered 19 human skeletons, including 3 infants.
+Subsequent excavations led to the discovery of 582 skeletons in total by 20 August 2026, making it the largest mass grave in the country.
+The skeletons were found heaped together in a disorderly fashion and most of them lacked clothing.
+A skeleton of a girl estimated to be between 4-5 years old alongside a school bag and a toy were among those recovered.